johnontop/powcms/README.md

 - Web site System Update generator for search and menus features.
 - Bootstrap templates for easy change of page appearance.
-- Limited documentation at the moment (under development) Get started with Portable Offline Web CMS and Web Server
+- Limited documentation at the moment (under development)

-Download the POWCMS zip file, unzip it and ...

-Click on start.bat in the "root" folder to run the web server and start the web pages.

-Login with (user=admin / password=powcms) and start editing pages.

 Screenshots of POW CMS
 This is how the Page Editor currently looks like and the Start Page with System Update below.

 Page Editor